Stay At Home Educator

-Do you teach a mixed-age preschool class?
+Do you teach a multi-aged preschool class?
 Are you looking for preschool activities that will meet the needs of a wide range of abilities?
 I’ve got you covered.
 Today I’m sharing with you one of my all-time favorite autumn activities for early years.

-An autumn playdough invitation to play!
+A fall playdough invitation to play!

 Teach a Range of Ages with Autumn Playdough Invitation to Play

-But, if you can find a single preschool activity that can meet the needs of all your students at once, you’d want to know about it, right?
+If you can find a single preschool activity that organically accommodates for all of your students’ skill levels, you’d want to know about it, right?

-Enter, this autumn playdough invitation to play.
+Enter, this autumn playdough invitation to play!

 Autumn Activities for Early Years – Playdough Invitation to Play

-Materials for Playdough Invitation to Play
+Materials for Play dough Invitation to Play

-• leaf table scatter
+- leaf table scatter

-• pumpkin table scatter
+- pumpkin table scatter

-• acorn table scatter
+- acorn table scatter

-• pine cones (a range of sizes is helpful)
+- pine cones (a range of sizes is helpful)

-• party tray
+- party tray

 How to Set Up an Autumn Playdough Invitation to Play